-We have learned some of them based on trial and error and others, you may find them quite obvious, but I’m sure they will be useful to you on your road trips.
+We have learned some of them based on trial and error, and others, you may find quite obvious, but I’m sure they will be useful to you on your road trips.

-After two years of traveling by van, having changed our first van, a long Renault Trafic, to our current more professional Citroen Jumper, we have covered van travel since the start of this blog.
-Trust us, we’ve picked up a thing or two.
+After two years of traveling by van, having changed our first van, a long Renault Trafic, to our current, more professional Citroen Jumper, we have covered van travel since the start of this blog.
+Trust us; we’ve picked up a thing or two.

 30 Tips for Travelling in a Van for Beginners